Precision Alpha On-Demand and General

-Precision Alpha is available as processed location-level data.
-Data is presented as a very simple, flat, comma-delimited file with each row corresponding to a closing price date.
-No need for JSON and data is never stored in a relational database.
+Exchange data is available as processed location-level (exchange) data.
+Data is presented as a flat, comma-delimited file with each row representing a closing price date.

 Which exchanges do you currently offer?